The Brabant village Oisterwijk and Operation Market-Garden

 I made off at a fast walk, and travelled for about two hours, without seeing a house or farm.
 I was using the stars for guidance; although I had an assortment of small compasses, it was easier to glance at the Polaris every now and then, instead of stopping all the time, and waiting for the oscillating compass needle to come to rest.
-Somewhere ahead of me I heard a clock strike four times, and seemed to be approaching a town or village, (Oisterwijk?) as the houses on either side of the road became more numerous.
-I left the road, and took to the fields, in an endeavour to bypass the town, but to no avail, as I soon found myself in its outskirts, and unless I retraced my steps, more or less had to go right trough it.
-I thanked god for my crepe rubber soles, as I padded noiselessly trough the empty streets of a fair-sized town, which showed not a single sign of life: no lights, no sound, no movement.
+Somewhere ahead of me I heard a clock strike four times, and seemed to be approaching a town or village, (Oisterwijk) as the houses on either side of the road became more numerous.
+I left the road, and took to the fields, in an endeavour to bypass the town, but to no avail, as I soon found myself in its outskirts, and unless I retraced my steps, more or less had to go right through it.
+I thanked god for my crepe rubber soles, as I padded noiselessly through the empty streets of a fair-sized town, which showed not a single sign of life: no lights, no sound, no movement.
 I knew about the curfew and was a bit scared at first of meeting police or patrols, and stopped at every street corner to investigate before crossing.
-I came to the Cathedral square, (Johannes church?, the Square could have been ‘De Lind’ opposite the church), and was so interested in the building that I walked right round it, thinking all the time that I must be quite crazy to stop and take time to examine architecture when I should be running for my life!
-After what seemed like hours, the buildings started to thin out, and I was trough the built-up area.
-The road ran along side a large dyke or canal, and I scrambled down the bank to fill my water-bottle.
+I came to the Cathedral square, (St. Petrus church), and was so interested in the building that I walked right round it, thinking all the time that I must be quite crazy to stop and take time to examine architecture when I should be running for my life!
+After what seemed like hours, the buildings started to thin out, and I was through the built-up area.
+The road ran alongside a large dyke or canal, and I scrambled down the bank to fill my water-bottle.
 The water tasted filthy, bitter and brackish.
-It started to get fairly light, and I thought it was high time to start looking for a thick wood in which to hide trough the day.
+It started to get fairly light, and I thought it was high time to start looking for a thick wood in which to hide through the day.
 I now knew for certain that I was in Holland, much to my relief, as I found a signpost and by peering close to it, managed to read Voor---which I knew could not be a German name.

--Authors note: Trough Oisterwijk runs a stream called ‘Voortse stroom’ that in those days was used to dump in filthy water from local factory’s that were build near this stream.
-This could explain the bad taste of the water and proves me right believing Hartnell-Beavis came trough my village Oisterwijk which is the only village he would encounter during his walk in to a north-west direction.-
+-Authors note: Trough Oisterwijk runs a stream called ‘Voortse stroom’ that in those days was used to dump filthy water in from local factory’s located near this stream.
+This explains the bad taste of the water and proves me right believing Hartnell-Beavis came through my village Oisterwijk.

 After walking for approximately 25 miles Hartnell-Beavis found a haystack to sleep and hide in until the end of that following day.
-After leaving his hide-out to find help he decided to knock at a farmers house to find nobody daring enough to help him so he continued on until he found a barn to sleep in.
-The following day he is than found by the farmer and taken to his home were he was given a crust of bread and some buttermilk.
+After leaving his hide-out to find help he decided to knock at a farmer’s house to find nobody daring enough to help him, so he continued on until he found a barn to sleep in.
+The following day he was found by the farmer and taken in to his home where he was given a crust of bread and some buttermilk.
 Sadly the farmer and his wife were too afraid to help him and instead send him away.
-Hartnell-Beavis went on its way again and after stopping at a number of farms was able to provide himself a light blue jacket that he bought from a farmer for 10 dinar to not be so conspicuous.
-He was still not able to contact the organisation but luckily was able to find out his whereabouts on the map, about 30 miles WNW of Eindhoven.
-He passed the Eindhoven aerodrome en spent the next night in the a wood and the next day plucked up the courage to even go into a village and have a coffee at a café!
+Hartnell-Beavis went on his way again and after stopping at a number of farms he was able to provide himself a light blue jacket that he bought from a farmer for 10 dinars to not be so conspicuous.
+He was still not able to contact the organisation but luckily able to find his whereabouts on the map.
+He was some 30 miles west north west from Eindhoven.
+He passed the Eindhoven aerodrome en spent the next night in a wood and the next day plucked up the courage to go into a village and have a coffee at a café!
 He got away with it without arousing suspicion but decided not to do this again.
-So far he had not seen a single German.
-By now he was feeling rather dirty for not having been able to wash properly and his beard was getting rather long.
-He also had a lot of pain to his right shoulder and was feeling rather depressed.
-The following morning he went up to a large farm where he spoke two French-speaking Belgians and by talking to them in French was able to have a good conversation.
-They told him that the border with Belgium was not very far away and that they crossed the border each day on foot and walked all the way to the farm.
-According to the Belgians the border was poorly guarded so he decided to cross in to Belgium at night.
+So far he had not seen a single German but was feeling rather dirty for not having been able to wash properly in days and his beard was getting rather long.
+He had a painful right shoulder and he was feeling rather depressed.
+The following morning he went up to a large farm where he spoke to two French-speaking Belgians.
+By talking to them in French he was able to have a good conversation.
+They told him that the Belgium border was not very far away and that they crossed it each day by foot to get to the farm.
+According to the Belgians the border was poorly guarded so Hartnell-Beavis decided to cross in to Belgium at night.
 He continued on his way to a nearby village where he decided to knock on the door of a house in the hope that here he could have a shave and wash.
-The door was opened by some sort of official in a greenish uniform and Hartnell-Beavis asked the man in German if he could borrow his razor.
+The door was opened by some sort of official in a green uniform and Hartnell-Beavis asked the man in German if he could borrow his razor.
 When the man asked if he was English Hartnell-Beavis nodded yes.
-The man then took him by the arm into the house and in the living room searched his pockets to fish out his compass, maps, food etc. The man left the room and came back with his wife and in halting German told that they wanted to help him into Belgium on the condition that he would never tell anyone afterwards and to keep utmost secrecy.
+The man then took him by the arm into the house and in the living room searched his pockets to fish out his compass, map, food etc. The man left the room and came back with his wife and in halting German said that they wanted to help him into Belgium on the condition that he would never tell anyone afterwards and to keep utmost secrecy.
 Hartnell-Beavis was filled with relief thinking he had finally struck the ‘organisation’.

-The wife gave him a meal in the kitchen and after a friend of the host arrived during the afternoon Hartnell-Beavis was taken away by him on the carrier of a push-bike.
+The wife gave him a meal in the kitchen and after a friend of the host arrived during the afternoon Hartnell-Beavis was taken away on the carrier of a push-bike.
 After they arrived at a wood he was told to wait in the wood which he did.
-Here he waited for about half an hour until an other man came along on a bike.
-A conversation between the two man took place until he was beckoned to come out from his hiding place.
-Together they went to another village were they stopped at a large house.
-There he was taken into a room suspiciously like a cell and was told to wait.
+He waited for about half an hour until another man came along on a bike.
+A conversation between the two took place until he was beckoned to come out from his hiding place.
+Together they went to another village where they stopped at a large house.
+There he was taken into a room suspiciously looking like a cell and was told to wait.
 Thinking he would now be fixed up with papers he sat down to wait.
 After about twenty minutes still nothing had happened and as apprehensive grew he went to open the door of the room.
 To his horror a German guard was standing outside with a rifle slung over his shoulder that told him in German to go back in the room and wait for the Germans who would be arriving in half an hour.
-Hartnell-Beavis was not planning to do this and after realizing the whole thing in a flash made a dash for it passing the guard in front of the door and ran down the corridor.
+Hartnell-Beavis was not planning to do this and after realizing the whole thing in a flash he made a dash for it passing the guard in front of the door and ran down the corridor.
 But after rounding the corner into the hall he was confronted with yet another guard at the main door.
 Escaping was not possible and because he was not planned of getting shot he went back into the room realizing the room to be a cell.
 Hartnell-Beavis was caught and in German captivity.
 After what seemed an endless wait two German Luftwaffe sergeants in grey field uniforms entered the cell and took him away by car to Eindhoven for questioning.
-Again they left in the car and drove to the Eindhoven aerodrome were he again underwent questioning and was the next day transported by three armed guards by train to Amsterdam going third class.
-Arriving in Amsterdam he was taken to a prison were he was in solitary confinement for six day’s with no books to read, very little food, the light on day and night, no window but only a hard wooden bed and two bug-infested blankets.
-Here he was regularly questioned until two German guards and a German sergeant take him away to the Amsterdam train station and boarded a third class train carriage after waiting for two hours.
-This train brought Hartnell-Beavis and his guards to Cologne to further travel down the bank of the river Rhine to Bonn and Coblenz.
-Eventually they arrived in Frankfurt were he was taken by tram to his final destination Dulag Luft in Ober Ozel about four miles away.
-After being held here and in the Stalags main camp for more than a week Hartnell-Beavis was again transported by train to an other camp.
-This journey would last an exhausting three day’s until he arrived and detrained at Sagan Junction, halfway between Berlin and Breslau, to be marched about a mile and a half on food to his final destination, the centre compound of Stalag Luft III.
-Hartnell-Beavis would stay a prisoner of war in German captivity until the end of the war.
+Again they left in the car and drove to the Eindhoven aerodrome were he again underwent questioning.
+The next day three armed guards took him by train to Amsterdam going third class.
+Arriving in Amsterdam he was taken to a prison where he was put in solitary confinement for six days with no books to read, very little food, the light on day and night and no window but only a hard wooden bed and two bug infested blankets.
+Here he was regularly questioned until two German guards and a German sergeant took him to the Amsterdam train station and after waiting for two hours boarded a third-class train carriage.
+This train brought Hartnell-Beavis and his guards to Cologne and further down the bank of the river Rhine to Bonn and Coblenz.
+Eventually they arrived in Frankfurt where he was taken by tram to his final destination, Dulag Luft in Ober Ozel, about four miles away.
+After being held there and in the Stalags main camp for more than a week Hartnell-Beavis was again transported by train to another camp.
+This journey would last an exhausting three days until he arrived at Sagan Junction, halfway between Berlin and Breslau.
+He was marched on food about a mile and a half to his final destination, the centre compound of Stalag Luft III.
+Here Hartnell-Beavis would stay a prisoner of war in German captivity until the end of the war.

 Source; FINAL FLIGHT, J. Hartnell-Beavis-1985